fpsvogel/learn-ruby/README.md

 - **Where to ask for help:** Here are some places where you can ask questions when you get stuck.
 Stick around and you might find opportunities to help others too.
   - [Ruby on Rails Link community on Slack](https://www.rubyonrails.link/)
-  - [StimulusReflex on Discord](https://discord.com/invite/stimulus-reflex): you don't need to wait until you start using StimulusReflex to join, because these folks are very helpful to beginners struggling with Rails frontend issues in general.
+  - [StimulusReflex community on Discord](https://discord.com/invite/stimulus-reflex): you don't need to wait until you start using StimulusReflex to join, because these folks are very helpful to beginners struggling with Rails frontend issues in general.
 - **Rails from scratch:**
   - [x] [GoRails - Rails for Beginners](https://gorails.com/series/rails-for-beginners) is great for getting started quickly.
 If you'd like a slightly longer follow-up, try [Ruby on Rails: A Beginner's Guide](https://www.udemy.com/course/ruby-on-rails-a-beginners-guide-free/).
   - [x] 💲[Ruby on Rails Tutorial](https://www.railstutorial.org) will teach you Rails testing, good Git habits, and how to build an authentication (user login) system from scratch.